-The Japanese passport currently ranks on the 1st place according to the Guide Passport Ranking Index.
+The Japanese passport is currently ranked 3rd place on the Guide Passport Index.
 It provides visa-free access to 191 countries.
-It is therefore considered the most desirable passport in the world with the highest mobility score.
+It is therefore considered the most desirable passport in the world with almost the highest mobility score.
 Japanese passport holders have visa-free access and visas on arrival to countries such as Brazil, the European Union, United Kingdom, United Arab Emirates and United States allowing instant travel worldwide.
-Japanese passport holders do however require a visa to enter about 35 destinations in the world.
+Japanese passport holders do however require a visa to enter about 38 destinations in the world.
 Some countries where a visa is required are Ghana, Cuba and Russia.

 The island nation of Japan has 47 prefectures.
 The country consists of several islands and is located in Eastern Asia, east of the Korean peninsula and Russia.
 The most important prefectures are Tokyo, Kanagawa and Osaka.
 Japan has a surface area of 377,975 square kilometers.
 This makes it the 18th largest nation in Asia.
 Its climate varies from temperate in the north to tropical in the south.
 The terrain is dominated by rugged land and mountains.

 Japanese culture is rich with traditions and heritage.
 The main religions of the country are Shintoism and Buddhism.
 The official language is Japanese.
 The legal system is the civil law based on the German model.
 The government type is a parliamentary constitutional monarchy.
 The elected chief of state is Emperor Naruhito.
-The head of government is Prime Minister Yoshihide Suga.
+The head of government is Prime Minister Fumio Kishida.